 Take enough time to remove yourself from the quagmire of negative thoughts.
 Shifting your focus won’t happen without effort and it will take time to develop your survival techniques, but trust the process and know that you’re moving in the right direction.

 In time, you’ll become adept in quicksand survival and escape.
 Soon you’ll be teaching others how to thrive in the challenging climate teachers face today.
 Focus on the positive and avoid getting stuck.
+You can always ask for a lifeline or download “Four Happy Teacher Habits.”
 You’ll make your life in the classroom beautiful.